SerGeRybakov/call_gate/README.md

 or in WSGI/ASGI workers-forking applications.

 The ``shared`` storage is a thread-safe and process-safe.
-You can use it safely in multiple processes and in WSGI/ASGI applications started from one parent process.
+You can use it safely in multiple processes and in WSGI/ASGI applications started from one parent process. **Note**: For Hypercorn >= 0.18.0, you must disable daemon mode (`daemon = false` in config) to use shared memory storage with multiple workers.

 The main disadvantage of these two storages - they are in-memory and do not persist their state between restarts.